clock/auto-mapper/README.md

 # auto-mapper
-automatically makes mappings for current lunar client
+automatically makes updated mappings for lunar client.

+all you have to do is toss some files into the input sections

+TODO
+• C̶l̶a̶s̶s̶ ̶d̶e̶o̶b̶f̶u̶s̶c̶a̶t̶i̶o̶n̶
+• Field deobfuscation
+• Method deobfuscation